 Mitchell lost his seventh fight and would never lose again.
 My issue with Mitchell was he never fought Azumah Nelson, but Mitchell was the ultimate road warrior.
 Mitchell won the title by stopping champion Alfredo Layne.
 He would then add the scalp of future titlist Daniel Londas in 1987 over fifteen and closed his title reign with three great performances.
 A decision over an undefeated Frankie Mitchell was followed by a unification battle with Tony Lopez at Arco Arena in Sacramento, which of course was Lopez’s hometown.
 The draw was largely decried as hometown cooking.
 After being stripped of his WBA crown, Mitchell entered the immediate rematch as the ‘challenger.’
 Mitchell turned in what would be his last great performance, leaving Arco with a unanimous decision over Lopez.

-Elorde was one of the greatest Filipinos to ever lace up the gloves.
+Elorde was one of the greatest Filipinos ever to lace up the gloves.
 Elorde had quick fists and could take a punch.
 As a junior lightweight, he contested seven bouts, splitting with the great Sandy Saddler, stopping Harold Gomes twice to win and defend the title, and outpointing Rene Barrientos in a non-title bout.
 He lost his title to Yoshiaki Numata in a rematch.

 Nelson burst on the scene in 1982 giving the great Salvador Sanchez all he could handle.
 A couple of years later he moved up to 130 to fight Mario Martinez for the title that the great Julio Cesar Chavez had vacated.
 Nelson would go on to reign for the next six years, beating Martinez in a rematch.
 He also defeated one of the more underrated fighters of the 1980s in Juan LaPorte.
 To be fair he got a gift draw against Jeff Fenech on the undercard to Mike Tyson/Razor Ruddock rematch.
 But he went to Australia to give Fenech a rematch and Nelson turned in one of the finest performances of his career stopping Fenech.
 He then beat future titleist Gabe Ruelas before fighting a draw against Jesse James Leija, which would lead to a classic four-fight series with Leija.